UTeach Student Handbook

 A Final Word

 You now must accept the responsibility of completing this important experience successfully.
 Give it your best effort.
 What you do during your student teaching will become the beginning of your professional record of accomplishments.
-Be sure to communicate with both your cooperating teacher and the university facilitator at all times.
+Be sure to communicate with both your cooperating teacher and the field supervisor at all times.
 If you encounter any serious problem, talk to someone and correct the problem.
 Be sure to abide by the Code of Ethics on the following pages.
-If you think that it would be helpful to obtain assistance from another professional, then get in touch with Dr. Ariel Taylor or Kelli Allen, taylor@uteach.utexas.edu or allen@uteach.utexas.edu PAI 4.02 or (512) 232-2770.
+If you think that it would be helpful to obtain assistance from another professional, then get in touch with Pam Elias or Kelli Allen, elias@uteach.utexas.edu or allen@uteach.utexas.edu PAI 4.02 or (512) 232-2770.